planetfederal/geogig-py/doc/source/usage.rst

 Handling references.
 ----------------------

-Many of the methods in the ``Repository`` class require a reference, which eventually will be resolved to a SHA-1 id by GeoGit and used to identify an element in the repository.
+Many of the methods in the ``Repository`` class require a reference, which eventually will be resolved to a SHA-1 id by GeoGig and used to identify an element in the repository.
 All those methods accept strings with a valid identifier such as "13dc523ffda", "HEAD", "master~1" (those 3 for the case of refering a commit) or "branch:mytree/34" (for a feature).
 Also, they accept any object that contains the reference data, so you can use Commit, Commitish, Tree and Feature objects as well.
-In that case geogit-py will try to extract the id string before calling the corresponding GeoGit method.
+In that case geogig-py will try to extract the id string before calling the corresponding GeoGig method.

 Failed operations and exceptions
 ----------------------------------

-When a GeoGit operation exits with a non-zero exit code, geogit-py will raise a ``GeoGitException`` exception, containing the error message output by GeoGit as exception message.
+When a GeoGig operation exits with a non-zero exit code, geogig-py will raise a ``GeoGigException`` exception, containing the error message output by GeoGig as exception message.
 This will happen, for instance, if you do something like this.

 ::

 	repo.show('a_reference_that_does_not_exist')

-However, when GeoGit exist with a non-zero exit code, and it is not caused by an error but by a problem in the operation performed (such as, for instance, a conflicted merge), geogit-py will raise a ``InterruptedOperationException`` instead.
-That allows to differentiate between exceptions that are actually a problem, most likely related to the input parameters, and those that arise commonly in a normal GeoGit workflow and should be treated differently.
+However, when GeoGig exist with a non-zero exit code, and it is not caused by an error but by a problem in the operation performed (such as, for instance, a conflicted merge), geogig-py will raise a ``InterruptedOperationException`` instead.
+That allows to differentiate between exceptions that are actually a problem, most likely related to the input parameters, and those that arise commonly in a normal GeoGig workflow and should be treated differently.